How will I study?

 Application and interview

-Applicants for A100 must complete the UKCAT and apply through UCAS.
+Applicants for A100 or A108 must complete the UKCAT.
 You will then be asked to complete an online questionnaire.
 Interviews are arranged once candidates’ academic and non-academic criteria have been assessed.
 Offers are only made after interview.
 We accept applications from students who wish to defer entry but constructive experience will be expected (eg travel or work in a medicine-related field).
 Applicants for A101 are required to complete the GAMSAT.
+Applications to the three courses must be made through UCAS.

 The A101 course also runs regular open days, email firstname.lastname@example.org for more information.